This Linux installation guide may seem long, but it’s not very difficult. It covers as many common cases as possible. It also aims to be informative.

 - Use a 64-bit version of the distro you choose whenever possible.

 - 32-bit systems only support a maximum of just under 4 GB of RAM.
+No, PAE is not a magic solution to this problem.

 - Many pieces of software, such as Google Chrome, only have a 64-bit version.